 SG17 is also the lead study group for identity management (IdM), a key global enabler for managing digital identities, establishing trust, protecting personally identifiable information, operating networks including controlling access to a network or service, performing online e-transactions, Fintech, OTT and digital financial services, etc. As it plays such a critical role in building confidence and security in the use of ICTs, identity management is integral to the activities of Study Group 17 as the ITU-T security lead.
 SG17 continues to coordinate IdM work within ITU and with other SDOs.
-Its work relating to PKI, ASN.1, and OIDs has been useful across multiple ICT sectors.
+Its work relating to PKI, DPKI, ASN.1, and OIDs has been useful across multiple ICT sectors.

+Study Group 17 is deeply involved in safeguarding sensitive data, including protecting personally identifiable information (PII).
+This involves various technical and operational aspects of data protection using federated learning, synthetic data generation, differential privacy, and data masking to ensure confidentiality, integrity and availability of PII.

 New telecommunication/ICT environments, such as Internet of things (IoT), smart factory, and smart grid, need new security requirements utilizing PKI.
 The original PKI was to secure only online banking.
 PKI was not designed to cope with environments with low capacity entities, millions or billions of entities with no human interaction.
 Without enhancement to PKI to adapt to these new environments, major aspects of IoT, smart factory and smart grid security will fail with great impact for the society and daily life of people as it will affect the stability of major part of essential infrastructures.
 The work on enhancing PKI to cope with new environment should have high priority during the next study period.
+Decentralized public-key infrastructure (DPKI) is a type of PKI using consensus protocols in a blockchain platform to remove trust anchors and long certificates chain of trust, allowing world-wide federated PKI.

 To enable security to be effective, new standards will be needed.
-It has long been recognized by ITU that structured expression tools such as Abstract Syntax Notation One (ASN.1) are important.
+It has long been recognized by ITU that structured expression tools such as Abstract Syntax Notation One (ASN.1) and use of JSON are important.
 In the case of ASN.1 a major step forward has been made by ensuring the ASN.1 in ITU-T Recommendations conforms to the ASN.1 definition and made available as machine-readable files.
 Extending this approach (and the supporting ITU resources) to the other specification languages such as the Specification and Description Language (SDL) could further increase the security inherent in good quality Recommendations.
 Products can benefit from using these Recommendations.
 Along with the formal languages for writing Recommendations, ITU has also provided the Testing and Test Control Notation (TTCN) for writing conformance (and other) tests.

 5 Updates to the WTSA Resolution 2 for the 2025-2028 study period